iftikhar8/thesis/metrics/metrics.md

 ##Models and reproducibility

-###Why is it important?
+###Why is reproducibility important?
 Reproducibility, a term often synonymous with open science, is an important facet in assessing the scientific merit of a published paper.
-It can be difficult to achieve in large empirical studies due to experimental variance {OpenScienceCollaboration:2015cn}, the same challenges do not exist in computational modelling {Peng:2011et}.
-Ideally for reproducibility, the model configurations (both physical and biological), all source code and the output data is made available at the time of publishing.
-Reproducibility allows us to run other published models to compare and contrast again our own.
+It can be difficult to achieve in large empirical studies due to experimental variance {OpenScienceCollaboration:2015cn}, however, the same challenges do not exist in computational modelling {Peng:2011et}.
+Ideally for reproducibility, the model configurations, source code and the output data is made available at the time of publishing.
+Transparency provides both confidence to the reader, and the peer reviewer, about the outcome and interpretations of the study.
+It also shows you are confident in your results.

-The cost of reproducible research is minimal, many free online repositories exist for both source code and data, two popular examples being GitHub (http://github.com) and Dryad (http://datadryad.org) .
+The cost of reproducible research for biophysical studies is minimal, many free online repositories exist for both source code and data, two popular examples being GitHub (http://github.com) and Dryad (http://datadryad.org).
 Several journals are also making reproducibility a requirement and providing mechanisms for online storage of data (e.g. PLOS Biology).

-###What is required?
-We're not going to go into what is required for reproducible research, others have summarised it better than we ever could {Sandve:2013gh}.
-Instead, the goal is to get researchers using biophysical models for connectivity studies to embrace the concept of reproducible research and to think about how they can meet this goal when publishing their next study.
+### How can we create reproducible models?

+{Sandve:2013gh} produced a

+Probably the most important aspect as a reader is summed up in Rule 10 of Sandve's paper

 ###How can we achieve it?

 Complexity in biophysical models derives from coupling two distinct models, biological and physical, creating an additive effect on the number of input parameters.
 However, it is impossible to reproduce a biophysical connectivity study without all of these parameters, hence the importance of publishing these parameters along with the results.
 We have supplied a non-exhaustive list of the sort of parameters required to reproduce these studies (@tbl:open).
 The strong trend towards supplementary information in journals allows for publication of these parameters without obscuring the primary scientific message.

 #A common approach